sisk-http/core/README.md

 Sisk can do web development the way you want.
 Create MVC, MVVC, SOLID applications, or any other design pattern you're interested in.

+- **Flexible**: you're not limited to build an full-featured web application, but it can be an module to your existing project.
 - **Lightweight:** robust projects tested in small, low-cost, low-performance environments and got good results.
 - **Open-source:** the entire Sisk ecosystem is open source, and all the libraries and technologies we use must be open source as well.
 Sisk is entirely distributed under the MIT License, which allows the commercial development.
 - **Sustainable:** you are the one who makes the project, Sisk gives you the tools.
 Because it is open source, the community (including you) can maintain, fix bugs and improve Sisk over time.